ricklove/GreekBibleApp/WebSite/Notes/DeveloperNotes.md

 - BUG: jQueryMobile was not updating the visible part of a select element (the native element was being updated, but the span on top was remaining an old value)
 	- FIX: (<any>$(element)).selectmenu('refresh');
+- FAIL: Chutzpah Console caused wasted time and is unneccessary